opnuub/iac-riscv-cw-24/Michael.md

 ## Acknowledgement & Conclusion

+In the end,  I would like to express my deepest gratitude to my teammates, whose dedication and countless hours spent in the library made this project possible.
+This project would not have had such a strong start without Cole, who took the initiative to integrate and debug the first single-cycle CPU early on, laying the most crucial foundation for our advanced followup development.
+A heartfelt thanks to Flavio, with whom I spent the final days in the library, meticulously going through the code line by line and analyzing wave traces to debug our pipeline and cache versions.
+My sincere appreciation also goes to Soon Yung, the unsung hero working tirelessly behind the scenes, ensuring seamless integration between the software and hardware components.
+His efforts in testing every part of the program on the Vbuddy and resolving issues in the lower-level assembly code were instrumental to our success.
+Lastly, I extend my gratitude to Professor Cheung and the teaching assistants for their engaging lectures and unwavering support during problem classes, introducing us to the fascinating world of FPGAs and the intricacies of computer architecture.

-The RISC-V RV32I Processor Coursework has been an invaluable learning experience, providing me with a deep understanding of CPU design, cache mechanisms, and collaborative software development.
+Overall, the RISC-V RV32I Processor Coursework has been an invaluable learning experience, providing me with a deep understanding of CPU design, cache mechanisms, and collaborative software development.
 Through this project, I have not only honed my technical skills but also gained valuable insights into the complexities of system design and optimization.
 Looking ahead, I am eager to apply these learnings to more advanced projects and further explore the fascinating world of computer architecture and memory systems.